Currently available for £269.00 from John Lewis

 ProForm 210 CSX Exercise Bike Review

-Proform has been on a real roll of late.
-We shouldn’t be surprised that one of the best known and oldest manufacturers of home fitness equipment keeps producing good machines, but what’s been impressive is their consistency.
-The last few Proform bikes that we’ve reviewed have been very good so we were keen to see if we’d just been lucky so this time we opted to take a look at an entry-level model to see if it maintains the high standards we’ve come to expect.
-Here’s what we found when we took a close up look at the Proform 210 CSX….
+Proform has been on a roll of late.
+We shouldn’t be surprised that one of the best known and oldest manufacturers of home fitness equipment keeps producing good machines, but their consistency has been quite impressive .
+The last few Proform bikes that we’ve reviewed have been good so we opted to take a look at an entry-level model to see if it maintains the sort of standards we’ve come to expect.
+Here’s what we found when we took a close up look….

 Like all modern home exercise bikes, the 210 CSX comes in parts and needs to be assembled.
-Thankfully, as we’ve come to expect from Proform user manuals, the instructions are quite clear with good diagrams to show what goes where.
-Assembly is a one person job, though while attaching the main post at the front, a second person would make that part a bit less awkward.
-Overall it took just around 35 minutes to put this bike together so it shouldn’t present a challenge, even if you’re not of a particularly practical persuasion.
+Thankfully, the instructions are clear with good diagrams to show what goes where.
+Assembly of this bike can be a one person job, though while attaching the main post at the front, a second person would make that particular part quite a bit easier.
+Overall assembly took us just under an hour with no major hiccups along the way.

 Looks-wise this is a very standard looking home exercise bike.
-There’s nothing about it that stands out in any particular way other than the saddle which we immediately noted looks wide and padded and very comfortable.
-At 79cm x 61cm (31.1″ x 24″) it’s not a large bit of kit but it is reasonably well put together and Proform’s choice of silver and dark grey with a splash of burgundy combined with the overall size results in a non-offensive, neat little package that’ll sit comfortably in most homes.
+There’s nothing about it that stands out in any particular way and aesthetically it’s not going to win any awards.
+That being said, the design is neat and tidy and at 79cm x 61cm (31.1″ x 24″) the 210 CSX not a large bit of kit.
+Not large, but it is well put together and Proform’s choice of silver and dark grey with a splash of burgundy combined with the overall size results in a non-offensive, neat little package that’ll sit comfortably in most homes.

-Back to that 8-week weight loss training programme, because this is nothing less than a proper 8-week weight loss training regime designed by a personal trainer.
-Each week there are 3 workouts to perform, each one different from the last.
-The way it works is really straightforward and with just a little manual input to set it up, you’re ready to go.
+On board workouts that don’t require iFit include an 8-week weight loss training programme we mentioned earlier.
+This is a weight loss training regime designed by a personal trainer and each week there are 3 workouts to perform, each one different from the last.
+The way it works is straightforward and with just a little manual input to set it up, you’re ready to go.
 To get started just press the ‘select week’ button to select week 1, then press the ‘select day’ button to select day 1 and start pedalling.
 The next time select week 1, day 2 and perform the workout, then next time week 1, day 3 and that’s your first week completed.
 Continue like that for the following 7 weeks and you’ll have participated in a full on 8-week weight loss programme.
-It is basic in the way it works, but the fact it’s there at all is the bit that’s impressed us!
-Really good stuff this, and given one of the most common reasons to buy an exercise bike is to lose weight, it’s something that’s sure to appeal.
+It is basic in the way it works but if you follow it, it does work.

 In terms of the warranty, the 210 CSX is covered by Proform’s 2-year parts and labour warranty (if registered within 28 days of purchase).